 In his essay on what he termed ‘Conspicuous Leisure’, economist Thorstein Veblen observed that “In order to gain and hold the esteem of men it is not sufficient merely to possess wealth or power.
 The wealth or power must be put to evidence, for esteem is only awarded on evidence.
 And not only does the evidence of wealth serve…Read more

 Academics Stand Against Poverty, the Yale Global Justice Program, and Global Financial Integrity invite submissions of original essays of ca. 7,000 to 9,000 words on the intelligent use of incentives toward curtailing corporations’ use of tax evasion and avoidance, abusive transfer pricing and all forms of illicit financial flows.
 All prizes are named in honor…Read more

-From the Tax Justice blog:
+Cross-posted from the Tax Justice Network blog:

-Cross-posted from the new Tax Justice Blog:
+Cross-posted from the Tax Justice Blog:

 From the book everyone’s talking about, Thomas Piketty’s Capital in the 21st Century, a review by Paul Krugman in the New York Review of Books:

 “Why does inherited wealth play as small a part in today’s public discourse as it does?
 Piketty suggests that the very size of inherited fortunes in a way makes